 2. They might have a constant urge to be perfect

 A study conducted in 2008 states that the firstborns tend to be perfectionists and have higher standards (4).
 They can also be called ‘achievers.’
 It is fine until they know their limits.
-If they become aggressive or depressed when they cannot achieve or when their sibling wins, it becomes an unhealthy trait.
+If they become aggressive or depressed when they cannot achieve success or when their sibling wins, it becomes an unhealthy trait.

 3. They might have the pressure of parent’s expectations